VForsmann/lit/lit-element/README.md

 # LitElement

-- Using lit-heml as templating Engine
+- Using lit-html as templating Engine
 - With and without Shadow-DOM usable
 - very lightweight: `version v2.0.0-rc.2: 5.471 Byte`
 - Enables the Creation of lightweight Components